Compliance Promotion

 Our Basic Policy

 The Asahi Group established the Asahi Group Code of Conduct in January 2019 as a means of achieving the Asahi Group Philosophy (AGP), which applies across the Group.
-In September 2023, to further the penetration of the Code of Conduct throughout the Group, the Asahi Group Code of Conduct was refreshed and localized in 18 languages.
-It is now available in 18 languages and accessible to officers and employees of all Group companies, including those overseas.
+In September 2023, to further the penetration of the Code of Conduct throughout the Group, the Asahi Group Code of Conduct was refreshed and localized in 24 languages, accessible to officers and employees of all Group companies, including those overseas.

 We understand compliance to mean acting in a way that society expects a corporation to act.
 This includes observing laws and public regulations, company regulations, and other rules in addition to social norms and the like, or in other words, never betraying the relationship of trust with stakeholders.
 As such, the Asahi Group Code of Conduct defines the specific actions that all officers and employees should take, and by making all personnel fully aware of the Code of Conduct we are working to ensure that they act with compliance as their top priority.